Iapetus-11/PaddleBall/README.md

 * To reset the game, use the 'r' key.
 Resetting the game will reposition the paddle and ball, and reset the score.

+* To go back to the main menu, use the 'm' key.
+This will reset the score and allow you to change the difficulty.

 * To exit, either click on the red X in the top right of the screen, or press the 'z' key.

-* The paddle may be repositioned throughout the game, sometimes the paddle overrides the ball so the position of the ball and paddle are reset when this happens to prevent errors.
+* You may notice the paddle is repositioned throughout the game, sometimes there is an error in which the paddle overrides the ball or the ball overrides the paddle.
+Resetting the paddle and ball to their initial values fixes this bug.

-* Moving the window while in-game may mess up the mouse controls.
+* To free the cursor, move it out via the top or bottom of the window.
+The cursor will be sent back to the middle of the window on an attempt to move it out of frame via the left or right sides.